Aquix/discord-message-logger-rus-by-aquix-/README.md

 # discord-message-logger-rus-by-razor-
-Plugin for Discord on Russian Language, v.1.14.13 *Record all sent messages, edit messages and delete messages on specified servers, all unchanged servers or all servers, as well as direct messages.*
+Plugin for Discord on Russian Language, v.1.14.13.
+Record all sent messages, edit messages and delete messages on specified servers, all unchanged servers or all servers, as well as direct messages.

 # How to install (ENG)